Indhu2024/Website/README.md

   - **Health Probe**: Set up to monitor the health of the VMs and ensure traffic is routed only to healthy VMs.

 ### 6. Testing and Accessing the Website
 - After the load balancer deployment, the website became accessible via the frontend IP of the load balancer.
-Users can interact with **Healthcare Services** to generate outfits from their clothing uploads.
+Users can interact with **Healthcare Services** to track and monitor their health.

 ## How to Use Healthcare Services